-The EXCO/HGI Partnership is subject to certain closing conditions, including: the accuracy of EXCO Parent's and HGI Energy's respective representations and warranties; compliance by EXCO Parent and HGI Energy with their respective covenants; the absence of injunctions or certain suits or actions; the receipt of certain counterparty and regulatory consents; the receipt of the debt financing to the EXCO/HGI Partnership; the obtaining and maintenance of certain insurance coverage by EXCO Parent and the EXCO/HGI Partnership and its subsidiaries; the release of liens under certain existing debt of EXCO and its affiliates; the receipt by HGI Energy of certain historical financial statements relating to the EXCO/HGI Partnership.
+The EXCO/HGI Partnership is subject to certain closing conditions, including: the accuracy of EXCO Parent's and HGI Energy's respective representations and warranties; compliance by EXCO Parent and HGI Energy with their respective covenants; the absence of injunctions or certain suits or actions; the receipt of certain counterparty and regulatory consents; the receipt of the debt financing to the EXCO/HGI Partnership; the obtaining and maintenance of certain insurance coverage by EXCO Parent and the EXCO/HGI Partnership and its subsidiaries; the release of liens under certain existing debt of EXCO and its affiliates; the receipt by HGI Energy of certain historical financial statements relating to the EXCO Contributed Properties; and the satisfaction of certain other conditions.
+Upon the EXCO/HGI Closing, we will own 74.5% of the EXCO/HGI Partnership.
 There can be no assurances that we will consummate the EXCO/HGI Partnership.